 Section 3.
 Term of Office

-(b) A senator rotated off the Senate, as provided in Article III, Section 3, of the Constitution, will become eligible for a new term after one calendar year.
+(b) A senator rotated off the Senate, as provided in Article III, Section 3, of the Constitution, will become eligible for a new term after one Legislative Year (September through August).

-(c) In recognition that a member occasionally may have to miss a Senate meeting due to professional responsibilities or personal emergency, such a miss will be an excused absence when prior notice has been given to the Chair or Secretary.
+(c) In recognition that a member occasionally may have to miss a Senate meeting due to professional responsibilities or personal emergency, such an absence will be an excused absence when prior notice has been given to the Chair, Vice-Chair, or Secretary.